When Dr IG Patel turns 100

 Education

-IG was not just an extraordinarily bright scholar who earned commendations from all teachers, whether at his school and college in Baroda, the University of Cambridge or Harvard.
+Born to a one-time tram/bus conductor who worked in various clerical jobs and later dabbled in several failed businesses and a mother who could barely read or write, IG was not just an extraordinarily bright scholar who earned commendations from all teachers, whether at his school and college in Baroda, the University of Cambridge or Harvard.
 He was an original and independent-minded professional economist, not burdened by being chained to any ism.
 His promise was recognised by seniors, including Lord Keynes, Joan Robinson, AC Pigou, EAG Robinson, and many others.
 Keynes would induct IG into the exclusive Political Economy Club founded in 1821 by several founding members, including James Mill, David Ricardo, and Thomas Malthus, because he “was impressed by (IG’s) talent for thinking fundamentally on economic issues.”

 IG’s career in brief